Package 'insights'

 Usage

-## S4 method for signature 'SpatRaster,logical,character,logical'
+## S4 method for signature 'SpatRaster,logical,character,logical,logical'

-## S4 method for signature 'stars,logical,character,logical'
+## S4 method for signature 'stars,logical,character,logical,logical'

 Arguments